AuraQ/AutoCompleteForMendix/README.md

 ## Search
 - **Select Source**: The reference association, starting from the dataview object.
+- **Minimum Input Length**: The minimum number of characters the user has to enter before search executes.
+- **Search Method**: 'starts-with' or 'contains'; controls how the attribute is searched
+- **Search Type**: 'XPath' or 'Microflow'; controls whether the search should use an XPath query or a Microflow

+## Search (XPath)
 - **Search Attribute**: The attribute to search against.
 - **Data constraint**: An XPath constraint, further filtering the available objects that are displayed in the dropdown.
 - **Constrained by [Context]**: Select an association from the data view context if you want the results to be constrained by a particular object.
 Must be used alongside 'Constrained by [Source]'
 - **Constrained by [Source]**:Select an association from the AutoComplete's source entity if you want the results to be constrained by a particular object.
 Must be used alongside 'Constrained by [Context]'

+## Search (Microflow)
+- **Search microflow:** The microflow to run to execute the search.
+Input parameter must match the context object and return type should be a list of source objects.
-- **Minimum Input Length**: The minimum number of characters the user has to enter before search executes.
+- **Search String Attribute:** The attribute in the context object to store the search term.
-- **Search Method**: 'starts-with' or 'contains'; controls how the attribute is searched

 ## Result Display
 - **Selected Template**: The template (treated as Plain Text) to use for a selected item.